 No place for cowboys in Green Deal

-Tough rules to protect consumers when they insulate their properties are to be brought in as part of legislation to implement the Green Deal, Chris Huhne announced today.
+Tough rules to protect consumers when they insulate their properties are to be brought in as part of legislation to implement the Green Deal, The Rt Hon Chris Huhne MP announced today.

 The Green Deal, due to start in 2012, is the Government’s new and radical way of enabling private companies to make energy efficiency available to all at no upfront cost.
 The work to upgrade the property will be paid back from the saving on energy bills.